 This is not technically challenging but requires patience.
 Most insurance software applications contain large amounts of paper output and usually these documents have many pages.
 Information in the application must be checked periodically with paper output.
 Depending on the frequency that this task needs to be done, automated data verification testing can used to accomplish this task.

 Because there are so many workflows and many of the pieces and parts of the workflows can touch each other in different user stories, figuring out what to regression test when you have a software update is a never-ending challenge.
-As such you have to target regression testing judiciously through a deep understanding of the software, business rules and how user stories relate to one another.
+As such you have to target functional testing and associated regression testing judiciously through a deep understanding of the software, business rules and how user stories relate to one another.
 In most cases, test automation will comprise a critical component of the overall QA process.

 How We Can Help

-XBOSoft understands that cutting costs and driving efficiency are paramount even while the economy returns to growth.
-Insurers are now turning to technology to balance efficiency and growth spending where it counts the most.
-We have been working with insurance companies to provide quality assurance and insurance software solutions, supporting them with independent third party testing and access to quality assurance thought leadership, resulting in faster time to market and improved software quality.
+We have been working with insurance software vendors to provide quality assurance and testing of their insurance software solutions, supporting them with independent third party testing and access to quality assurance thought leadership, resulting in faster time to market and improved software quality.